MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/extensibility/naming-guidelines-extensions.md

 # required metadata

 title: Naming guidelines for extensions
 description: This topic describes the naming guidelines for extensions.
-Artifacts added via extension must have a name that is unique across all models at installation time.
+Artifacts must have a name that is unique across all models at installation time.
 author: LarsBlaaberg
 manager: AnnBe
 ms.date: 07/17/2019